kevonc/kevonc.github.io/_posts/2020-11-22-i-discovered-these-customer-interviews-traps-first-hand.md

 ---
 layout: post
-title: "I Discovered These Customer Interviews Traps First-hand 💣 "
+title: "You Should Avoid These Customer Interviews Traps"
 description: We follow best practices to run our user interviews.
 But to be excellent at it, I discovered these frustrating traps that we should all try to avoid.
 date: 2020-11-22 11:04
 categories: product